linroger/FinanceCompendium/III. Markets and Institutions/Encyclopedia of Financial Models/Volume III/Mortgage-Backed Securities Analysis and Valuation/Analysis of Nonagency Mortgage-Backed Securities.md

 - The allocation of losses due to principal and interest "shortfalls" can become highly complex and deal-specific, particularly once the subordinate bonds in an overcollateralization structure are paid off.
 For example, some deals (typically those issued before mid-2005) only allow for the balances of senior bonds to be reduced by payments actually made by borrowers.
 These structures can experience a phenomenon called "negative overcollateralization," which means that losses for the seniors are "implied."
 As a result, losses on the senior tranches are only realized when the collateral pool is entirely paid off and the trust is terminated with some bond balances still outstanding.

-One conclusion that can be drawn is that investors in private-label MBS must have the will ingness and ability to read and understand the documents governing their holdings.
+One conclusion that can be drawn is that investors in private-label MBS must have the willingness and ability to read and understand the documents governing their holdings.
 Events and factors that were either not contemplated or were viewed as highly improbable can, under adverse conditions, become important in determining investor returns.

-# UNDERSTANDING THE EVOLUTION OF CREDIT PERFORMANCE WITHIN A TRANSACTION
+## UNDERSTANDING THE EVOLUTION OF CREDIT PERFORMANCE WITHIN A TRANSACTION

 As discussed previously, the actions and decisions taken by both borrowers and servicers, along with outside environmental factors, determine both the amount and timing of cash flows received by the trust.
 This behavior can be conceptualized through the use of transition matrices.
 Such matrices show the probability of loans moving from one credit status (or "state") to another in any month.
 This technique is often used as a foundation for formally modeling voluntary and involuntary speeds.
 We address it here, however, to help conceptualize the "life cycle" of a transaction's credit profile.
 The methodology offers useful techniques for demonstrating how the credit problems of obligors evolve into delinquencies and defaults and flow through a transaction over time.
 It is also useful in describing and quantifying how changes in the overall credit environment might impact the performance of a loan population.